Is Being Thrown Off a Motorcycle the Same as “Getting Off” It?

 It may seem outrageous that an insurance company would go to such lengths to deny coverage to a grieving accident victim’s family.
 Unfortunately, this is the reality of dealing with insurance companies.
 That is why you should always work with a qualified Waterford-New London, Connecticut, and Rhode Island motorcycle accident injury lawyer who will stand up to the insurance companies and fight for the compensation you deserve.

-Contact Polito & Associates LLC today if you need to schedule a consultation following any kind of motorcycle or motor vehicle accident.
+Contact Polito & Harrington LLC today if you need to schedule a consultation following any kind of motorcycle or motor vehicle accident.